Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 8.3 Cubic Feet = 236 Litres

-This is an example to give you a basic idea on the capacity needed based on a die grinders minimum running time of 10 minutes.
+This is an example to give you a basic idea of the capacity needed, based on a die grinder’s minimum running time of 10 minutes.

 Long hoses will result in pressure drop.
 Though I could not find any recommendations in any of the Die Grinder manuals presented in this article.
 It can be generally recommended that the hose should be just long enough to serve the working area.

 If you have a hose over 25 feet long then you should compensate for the pressure drop to ensure that your tool is receiving the correct operating pressure.